-Today’s cookies are the result of a conversation with Katy.
+Today’s birthday cake cookies are the result of a conversation with Katy.
 It isn’t anyone’s birthday but they remind me of when Brady was a toddler.
 He loved my birthday cakes and so he brought me his teddy bear one day and told me that it was Teddy’s birthday.
 Being the mother that I am, I acted surprised and horrified that I’d forgotten such an important occasion and got to work mixing up cake batter and buttercream icing.
-Little Brady was so impressed with the results that a few days later, wouldn’t you know he found another stuffed animal who was celebrating their entry into this world.
+Little Brady was so impressed with the results that a few days later, wouldn’t you know he found another stuffed animal who was celebrating its entry into this world.
 We celebrated a lot of birthdays back then :).

 So last week I asked Katy “If you could invent any cookie, what would it be?”.
-Without missing a beat she said “Birthday Cake Cookies.”
+Without missing a beat she said “birthday cake cookies.”

 Hmm.
 I was intrigued by that and started running ideas by her.
-I chose the flavoring so that the cookie mimics the taste of a homemade birthday cake and the texture of these cookies is really most closely akin to a Blondie, for extra deliciousness.
+I chose the flavoring so that the cookie mimics the taste of a homemade birthday cake and the texture of these cookies is really most closely akin to a blondie, for extra deliciousness.
 Top it off with a generous layer of fluffy buttercream icing and a sprinkling of rainbow candies and we have a treat fit for the most special of days!

-If you want, you can even build a fire in the back yard and melt it over that if you have a hankering.
+If you want, you can even build a fire in the backyard and melt it over that if you have a hankering.
 Or, if you live in the south right now, just put it out on the back porch for a few minutes and that should do the job.

 The point is, you need to melt your butter.